 That allows to notify subscribers registered in one message bus on messages sent to another message bus.

-Here we have a simple hierarchy (application bus is a parent of project bus) with three subscribers for the same topic.
+The example setup presents a simple hierarchy (the application bus is a parent of the project bus) with three subscribers for the same topic.

-Consider the example above we may want to have project-specific functionality that reacts to the application-level events.
+The main benefit of broadcasting is managing subscribers that are bound to child buses but interested in parent bus-level events.
+In the example above, we may want to have project-specific functionality that reacts to the application-level events.
 All we need to do is to subscribe to the target topic within the project bus.
 No hard reference to the project-level subscriber will be stored at application-level then, i.e., we just avoided memory leak on project re-opening.

 Broadcast configuration is defined per-topic.
 The following options are available: